sidoody/gpt-5.2-reasoning-ablation-v1/README.md

 - Uses GPT-4.1 as a fixed grader across all variants (binary diagnosis correctness)
 - Reports paired statistics (McNemar exact test, Holm correction, Wilson CIs)
 - Tracks tokens, reasoning tokens, and latency per variant

+## Why GPT-4.1 as the grader

+GPT-4.1 was chosen because it is the same model used by OpenAI in their [HealthBench](https://openai.com/index/healthbench/) evaluation framework.
+In the HealthBench meta-evaluation, GPT-4.1 achieved a macro F1 of 0.71 in agreement with physician evaluations, which is comparable to inter-physician agreement.
+The HealthBench paper further reports that GPT-4.1 as a grader exceeded the average physician score in five out of seven evaluation themes and was in the upper half of physicians for six out of seven.

+Using a grader with published physician-agreement data does two things for this study.
+First, it grounds the grading pipeline in externally validated performance rather than an untested model choice.
+Second, it makes the grading methodology consistent with the emerging standard in clinical LLM evaluation.

+That said, model-based grading has real limits.
+The grader and the evaluated model are both OpenAI models, which creates the possibility of shared blind spots.
+A physician-adjudicated audit of a sample of grades is planned for a future version to characterize where the automated grader agrees and disagrees with clinical judgment.

 ## What this study does not do